Changing The Way We Look At Food

 Breakfast & Nubby

 Breakfast and Nubby are two Duroc/Berkshire mix pigs who were saved from slaughter in Washington State.
 Corbin purchased these ladies for "hanging weight" from a farm and then traveled 38 hours home to Iowa.
-The pigs will have two jobs with Rainbow Roots Farm.
-The first is to educate people about pigs and the second is to use their noses to till up the ground to reduce tractor use.
+The pigs have three jobs with Rainbow Roots Farm.
+The first is to use their noses to till up the ground to reduce tractor use and fertilize when they defecate.
+The second job is to eat all the veggie scraps, which the farm produces by the hundreds of pounds.